Scorpion Research Logo Scorpion Research Header

 • Interleaved-25

 By entering the text of a Barcode, the software produces the graphic equivalent using one of the above selected symbologies.
-You can then use this graphic to:
+Possibilities include:

-• Create bitmap image PNG, PICT or TIFF documents with transparency
+• Create bitmap image PNG or TIFF documents with transparency

 • Paste into another application simply via the Clipboard